 We agree that we both:

 • respect the privacy of Consumers and entrants and their Data;

-• protect the fundamental rights and freedoms of individuals and respect their right to privacy in the processing of their personal data including where a Data Controller/exporter is established in a Member State and where the Data Processor/importer is not a Member State.
+• protect the fundamental rights and freedoms of individuals and respect their right to privacy in the processing of their personal data including where an international transfer of data or a restricted transfer of data under the DPL applies.

 Purpose means PromoVeritas is a promotional compliance company providing promotional services to the world’s biggest brands and their agencies.
 PromoVeritas is providing Services including administering a promotion under the Contract, and is the Data Processor.
 The Services include administering aspects of the promotion and processing the data of Consumers / entrants who have entered promotions and provide statistical analysis and reporting on how the promotion performed.
 The purpose of the processing is for us to provide the Services under the Contract.

 Data means Project related consumer data, gathered during the Services or shared by the Data Controller or its nominee with us.

 Legal Basis means the legal basis for the processing of the personal data is usually a) consumer consent or b) the performance of a consumer facing contract i.e., the promotional specific Terms & Conditions, which is the contractual agreement between Consumers who enter promotions and the Promoter.
 This Contract is the legal basis on which we will process the Data when administering the promotion.

 TRANSFER AND PROCESSING